psychemedia/winter-tales/src/gawain_notes.md

 "But someone as strong and powerful as you could easily force a kiss on one such as I..."

-"But I am a virtuous knight, and would never do such a thing.
-But I would not deny...", and before he had finished speaking, the fair lady had given him the sweetest morning kiss.
+But a virtuous knight would never do such a thing, and before he could stop her, the fair lady had given him the sweetest morning kiss.

 "Now tell me — you knights: you are well known for your lusty liaisons and amorous affairs.
 But you, Sir Gawain?
 You have not spoken of love?
 Surely one so well versed in such exploits should be able to instruct an innocent lady such as I in the lessons of love, before my husband gets home from the hunt?"